 Z. H. Confair Memorial Highway

 The longest east-west Interstate in Pennsylvania, Interstate 80 was originally conceived as the Turnpike's Sharon to Stroudsburg Lateral Connection prior to the Interstate legislation being signed.
 The first proposed alignment was from the Delaware Water Gap to the Susquehanna River, and one map showed the terminus in Millersburg.
 Later, it was revised to be a parallel highway to the mainline Turnpike.
 On June 29, 1956, when the Interstate Act was passed, all planning was moved to the Department of Highways.
 The first spade of dirt to signal the beginning of construction was shoveled on March 19, 1959 near Corsica.
-However, the first segment of I-80 originally opened in 1953.
-It was in that year that the 2, 465-foot-long Delaware Water Gap Toll Bridge opened to traffic.
+However, the first segment of I-80 originally opened on December 16, 1953 when the 2,465-foot-long Delaware Water Gap Toll Bridge opened to traffic.